uwcse440/web-cse440-wi18/index.md

 ---

 <div class="alert alert-danger" markdown="1">
 This page is still being migrated and developed.
-All content remains subject to change.
+Information here is likely suggestive of the final page, but remains subject to change.
 </div>

 # Course Description